2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 | Performance model | Round robin Model is what OJ Performance uses.
 Random model is reasonable and by Law of large Numbers. | Round robin is limited for accessible players.
 Random algorithm is too weak even with a end game search.
 Random algorithm need a long time to reach a acceptable precision. |
 | Search model      | Reasonable timing strategy.
 Best search depth among my classmates that uses alpha beta search scheme(I reach a average depth of 9 and 12 in the middle game and the end game). | 20% of the time is not used.
 We can probably run MCTS at the rest of the time in further study. |

-Experimental result match my expectation.
+Experimental results match my expectation.

 In this project, I  have

-- gained a better understaning of the knowledge I learnt in the AI course via my hand-by-hand practice and experiments
+- gained a better understanding of the knowledge I learnt in the AI course via my hand-by-hand practice and experiments
-  - Local search
+  - Local search.
-  -
+  - Adversarial search.
+  - and I feel very interested in the upcoming Machine Learning Chapters!
 - learnt practical coding skills of Python programming.
   - how to write code that compiles in Numba
   - how much performance can I expect from Numba
   - how slow Python is compared to Java/C++/C.
-  -

 In further study, I might try to apply new knowledge about machine learning that will be learnt from the next class to implement the idea I talked about in Performance Model 3.